Rowan On: a new way to experience Rowan University

 Built for how people engage today

-Produced by Michael DiGiorgio, director of digital media and production, Rowan On was designed with a digital-first mindset, created to live across platforms where audiences already spend their time.
+Produced by Michael DiGiorgio, director of digital media and production, Rowan On was designed with a digital-first mindset, created to live across platforms where audiences already spend time.

 That approach mirrors how Rowan itself continues to grow, by adapting, experimenting and taking smart risks to reach new audiences in meaningful ways.